nestybox/sysbox/README.md

     *   No privileged containers, no complex images, no tricky entrypoints, no special volume mounts, etc.

-Think of it as a **"container supercharger"**: it enables your exisiting container managers / orchestrators (e.g., Docker, Kubernetes, etc.) to deploy containers that have hardened isolation and can run almost any workload that runs in VMs.
+Think of it as a **"container supercharger"**: it enables your existing container managers / orchestrators (e.g., Docker, Kubernetes, etc.) to deploy containers that have hardened isolation and can run almost any workload that runs in VMs.